Do you have questions about applying to Elmhurst University as an international student?

-Beyond the classroom, Elmhurst offers more than 100 student clubs and organizations, including the International Club, International Peer Mentor group and Phi Beta Delta Honor Society for international scholars.
+Beyond the classroom, Elmhurst offers a wide variety of student clubs and organizations, including the International Club, International Peer Mentor group and Phi Beta Delta Honor Society for international scholars.
 What’s more, the University prepares students for professional success with access to internships, professional mentoring and other career opportunities.

 You are required to demonstrate proof of English language proficiency.
 Some students will take the TOEFL, while other students will meet this requirement with the ACT or SAT.

 We highly recommend that you contact your local U.S. Embassy/U.S. Consulate/Office of Public Affairs for referral to an overseas educational advising center near you, or consult the list available at the U.S. Department of State’s Education USA website.

 Yes!
 International students at Elmhurst are eligible for merit-based awards and scholarships ranging between $5,000 and $22,000 per year.
 And there’s no need to fill out a separate scholarship application—we make award decisions based on your application for admission to the University.

 Yes, we accept your course credits from other universities, as long as they meet our criteria.
 For more information about transfer credits, see Will My Courses Transfer?

 If you are transferring from another college or university, please submit the application for admission.
 Transfer students who have been admitted to Elmhurst must complete and submit the Transfer-in Form for F1 Students.
 See our International Student Services pages for more information.